philipp-spiess/this-week-in-react/src/issues/2/README.md

 Special thanks to our first-time contributors this week: Brian Ng ([@existentialism](https://twitter.com/existentialism)), Dustin Schau ([@schaudustin](https://twitter.com/schaudustin)), Lionel ([elrumordelaluz](https://github.com/elrumordelaluz)), and Sergei Startsev ([sergei-startsev](https://github.com/sergei-startsev)).

-And that was This Week In React ⚛️
+And that was This Week in React ⚛️